Software Testing:

 What is Software Testing?

-Software Testing is the process of evaluating software products for defects, deficiencies, or errors.
+Software Testing evaluates software products to find defects, deficiencies, or errors.
 Testing aims to uncover any problems with the product before it begins operation (i.e. after being delivered to its end users).
-This ensures that all the customers receive quality products free from faults and errors.
-Software Testing is an essential part of quality assurance.

-Software Testing is performed with the objective to detect software failures so that defects may be identified and corrected.
+Software Testing is performed to detect software failures so that defects may be identified and corrected.
 Software Testing is not limited to looking for bugs only; it includes all activities to evaluate an application for compliance with its design.
 The main purpose of software testing is to identify bugs in the application and provide a mechanism for removal or correction.

 Definition of Software Testing